ForNeVeR/praefectus/docs/rfcs/command-line-interface.md

 Praefectus supports the following command line options:

+- `--config <configPath>` to choose a path to the configuration file.
+By default, Praefectus will look for a `praefectus.json` file in the same directory as the Praefectus executable file
 - `--help` to print a quick help message
 - `--version` to print Praefectus version in format `Praefectus v{version}`

-By default (without any arguments) it will do nothing.
+By default (without any arguments) it will do nothing (but will still parse the configuration file).

 [issue-13]: https://github.com/ForNeVeR/praefectus/issues/13